usegalaxy-eu/operations/notes.md

-# Change the notice on usegalaxy.eu
+# Change the frontpage notice on usegalaxy.eu
 Fork the repo, change the file and create a PR: https://github.com/galaxyproject/galaxy-hub/blob/master/content/bare/eu/usegalaxy/notices.md